SilasMarvin/lsp-ai/README.md

 There is so much to do for this project and incredible new research and tools coming out everyday.
 Below is a list of some ideas for what we want to add next, but we welcome any contributions and discussion around prioritizing new features.

 - Implement semantic search-powered context building (This could be incredibly cool and powerful)
-- Support for additional backends like [llamafile](https://github.com/Mozilla-Ocho/llamafile)
+- Support for additional backends
 - Exploration of agent-based systems